 There is no reliable tourist information website for Kharkiv – Kharkiv Info has a few sketchy details.

-With the closure of the Hotel Gloria next to the stadium, the nearest lodging is the standard, Soviet-era Start, a basic and extremely cheap accommodation used by tour groups and visiting youth sports teams.
+With the closure of the Hotel Gloria next to the stadium, the nearest lodging is the Nadia, which now offers a handful of comfortable guestrooms above a longer-established bar and restaurant.
+Round the corner, the standard, Soviet-era Start is a basic and extremely cheap accommodation used by tour groups and visiting youth sports teams.
 Also nearby, the Hotel Metalist (Plekhanovska 92A, +380 57 717 3002) is even more dowdy and may not even be operating.

 Built by Oleksandr Yaroslavsky, the man behind the reconstruction of Metalist Stadium, the five-star Premier Palace housed UEFA officials during Euro 2012.
 You’ll find a spa, pool, gym and the panoramic Sky Lounge bar among the half-dozen in-house restaurants and cafés.